 As users enter the calendar they often think “How do I get the calendar to show only the events I’m interested in?”
 Enter filters.
 These 100% customizable text labels sit on the right side of your calendar to offer users a few quick ways to limit the events they see to a single topic that interested them.

 The second most commonly used navigation tool on your platform–second only to the “All Events” Button.
 Since these can be used for Places and Groups/Departments in addition to events, filters are the perfect second step in organizing the calendar.

 Filters and Administration

-Keeping your filter list simple, short and self-explanatory not only helps users find events, but also helps event submitters quickly locate the best possible categories for their event, limiting the time it takes to submit as well, as well as the possibility of missed categorization opportunities.
+Keeping your filter list simple, short, and self-explanatory not only helps users find events, but it also helps event submitters quickly locate the best possible categories for their event.
+This limits the time it takes to submit an event and limits the possibility of missed categorization opportunities.

 When to use Filters

-Filters’ simplicity makes them a great quick-access, organizational tool so long as they are user-centric.
+Filters’ simplicity makes them a great quick-access, organizational tool as long as they’re user-centric.
 Not sure where to start?
 Check out our filter best practices to strategize the best possible uses.

 What are Tags and Keywords?

-A free text label admins can add to an events.
+Tags and Keywords are free text label admins can add to an events.
 Unlike Landing Pages and Filters, an admin can create these on the fly.
-Keywords are almost exactly like tags EXCEPT that tags are visible on the public calendar and keywords are not.
+Keywords are almost exactly like tags EXCEPT tags are visible on the public calendar and keywords are not.

 - An ultra-specific way to classify events that may not otherwise make sense for Landing Pages and Filters